Advertisement

 2 / 6

-Bake some homemade french fries
+Bake homemade french fries

-Snacks often get a bad reputation, but many experts actually recommend eating snacks every day.
+Snacks often get a bad reputation, but many experts recommend eating snacks every day.
 Having healthy bites between meals can prevent you from overeating later on.
 “I promote an eating plan with five meals a day," Dr. Pfefferkorn says.
 "Three major meals, and two snacks in between."

+Take french fries, for example.
+Enjoy them with some adjustments.
 “Make your own oven-baked sweet potato fries or regular potato fries,” Pfefferkorn says.
-Slice a small potato, sprinkle with your favorite herbs and spices—like black pepper, paprika, or rosemary—and bake in the oven until crispy for a 130-calorie snack.
+Slice a small potato, sprinkle with your favorite herbs and spices—like black pepper, paprika, or rosemary—and bake in the oven until crispy.

 popcorn